Railway Enthusiasts Society: 1980s

 In 1981 and 1986, the Society operated steam-hauled trains with Glenbrook Vintage Railway's Mallet locomotive and WW 480 along Quay Street in Auckland as part of tourism promotions.
 These lines, which served Port of Auckland wharves, were removed in the late 1980s and the trains were the last to carry passengers in Auckland's Central Business District until the opening of Britomart Transport Centre in July 2003.

-In 1985, permission was granted by NZR to the National Federation to operate motive power rolling stock (including steam power) on the NZR network.
-In co-operating with Steam Incorporated, the Society ran a special Auckland-Wellington and return rail tour the length of the North Island Main Trunk pulled by JA 1250 "Diana" and KA 945.
+In April 1985, permission was granted by NZR to the National Federation to operate trains on the NZR network.
+In co-operation with Steam Incorporated, the Railway Enthusiasts Society ran a special Auckland-Wellington steam centennial rail tour, pulled by JA 1250 "Diana" and KA 945.

-In 1988, the Society was involved in the Ferrymead 125 celebrations in Christchurch that commemorated 125 years since the first steam drawn railway operated in New Zealand.
-The Society ran a rail tour from Auckland to Christchurch and return with its own excursion carriages, hauled by JA 1250.
-Once in Christchurch, the trainset was used on numerous excursions associated with the events, including a run from Christchurch to Timaru return and Christchurch to Arthur's Pass and return.
-These latter trips also consisted of Otago Excursion Train Trust carriages and New Zealand Railways Corporation carriages pulled by J A 1250 and J 1211 "Gloria" on its first network appearance with the then recently formed Mainline Steam Trust.
+In October 1988, the Railway Enthusiasts Society was involved in the Ferrymead 125 celebrations in Christchurch, commemorating the 125th anniversary of the first steam railway in New Zealand.
+The Society ran a rail tour from Auckland to Christchurch, hauled by JA 1250.
+Once in Christchurch, the train set was used on excursions associated with the events, including a run from Christchurch to Timaru return and from Christchurch to Arthur's Pass and return.
+These latter trips also consisted of Otago Excursion Train Trust carriages and New Zealand Railways Corporation carriages pulled by J A 1250 "Diana" and J 1211 "Gloria" on its first network appearance with the then recently formed Mainline Steam Trust.